 Dr. Maya Stone has served as the Assistant Professor of Bassoon at the Middle Tennessee State University (MTSU) School of Music, Visiting Professor of Bassoon at Bowling Green State University in Ohio, and visiting Professor of Bassoon at the University of Missouri.
 Currently, she is Second Bassoonist with the Huntsville Symphony in Alabama, is running a thriving studio of bassoonists in the Nashville area, and serves on the board of the Meg Quigley Vivaldi Competition and Symposium.
 Stone has given master classes solo and chamber music recitals around the United States, and has performed in Europe and South America as well.
 She holds a D.M.A. in bassoon performance from the University of Texas at Austin, a M.M. in bassoon performance and woodwind specialty from Michigan State University, and a B.M. in music education from the SUNY Potsdam Crane School of Music.
 She studied with Kristin Wolfe Jensen, Barrick Stees, Frank Wangler and Michael Kroth.

-Amanda Swain is the Principal Bassoonist of the Houston Grand Opera, and Second Bassoonist in the Houston Ballet.
+Amanda Swain (BM 2009) is the Principal Bassoonist of the Houston Grand Opera, and Second Bassoonist in the Houston Ballet and was selected to teach Professor Jensen’s students for a semester as a sabbatical replacement in 2017.
 She received her BM at the University of Texas at Austin where she studied with Kristin Wolfe Jensen and her MM at Northwestern University where she studied with Christopher Millard.
 She was the Second Place winner in the 2012 Fernand Gillet-Hugo Fox Bassoon Competition.
 Amanda was the second bassoonist for the Round Rock Symphony and the Civic Orchestra of Chicago, and has substituted with thw Chicago Symphony Orchestra.
 She has played under world renowned conductors Leonard Slatkin, Jaap van Sweden, Xian Zhang, Esa Pekka Salonen, and others.
 She was a founding member of the Chicago-based contemporary ensemble The City of Tomorrow, who won the Gold Medal in the Senior Wind Division of the Fischoff Competition in 2011 .
 Other accomplishments include winning First Prize in the Meg Quigley Vivaldi Competition (2010), being a semi-finalist in the Heida Hermanns International Woodwind Competition (2007), and being selected as an alternate for the Gillet-Fox International Competition for Bassoon (2010).
 She grew up in Friendswood, Texas.

-Shih-Min Tang, born in Taiwan, resides in Austin, Texas where she maintains a large private studio.
+Shih-Min Tang, born in Taiwan, resides in Austin, Texas where she maintains a large private studio, and performs with the Richardson and Victoria Symphony Orchestras.
 She is the second prize recipient in the 2017 “Golden Classical Music Award” International Competition and performed on the winners’ concert in Carnegie Hall in 2017.
 She has also received accolades at the Young Texas Artist Competition and the Asia Double Reed Association Competition.
-As an orchestral musician, Shih-Min has performed with the Richardson Symphony, the Austin Symphony Orchestra, the Victoria (TX) Symphony, Kingsville Orchestra, Monte Vista Orchestra and Lubbock Symphony Orchestra.
+As an orchestral musician, Shih-Min has performed with the Austin Symphony Orchestra, Kingsville Orchestra, Monte Vista Orchestra and Lubbock Symphony Orchestra.
 She has traveled as principal bassoonist with the New York Gilbert & Sullivan Players for their “Pirates of Penzance” Tour and the University of Texas Wind Ensemble for their 2014 World Tour.
 She also has traveled with Taipei National University of Art as principal bassoonist for the International Choral Kathaumixw.
 She has performed in the United States, United Kingdom, Taiwan, Japan, China, Thailand, Canada and Hong Kong.
 Shih-Min received her Doctor of Musical Arts in Bassoon Performance at The University of Texas at Austin in 2015 where she studied under the tutelage of Professor Kristin Wolfe Jensen and served as the bassoon teaching assistant.
 She received her MM from Indiana University where she studied with Kathleen McClean.

 Steven Wilson joined the National Symphony Orchestra as second Bassoonist in 2001 after three seasons as principal bassoonist of the Virginia Symphony.
 Previously, he served as Second Bassoonist in both the Tulsa Philharmonic and the Abilene Philharmonic.
 He studied at the University of Texas at Austin with Kristin Wolfe Jensen and at Abilene Christian University with Andy Patterson and Eric Wilson.
 He has participated in the Round Top, Chautauqua, and Colorado Music Festivals.
 He currently lives in Alexandria, Virginia with his wife, NSO English Hornist Kathryn Meany, and their twins, Austin and Lucy.